katlegomaphango/KATMAP076_FTO2301_GroupB_KatlegoMaphango_ITW19/README.md

 # Final Capstone Project IWA19 : Book Connect Web App

 This is a a web application for a small startup called Book Contect

+## Description

+The Book Connect web application has a list of books available so that users can discover new books to read.
+A user can click on a book to view the summary of the book and also shows the date each book was published so that the user can determine how easy it is to get a second-hand copy of the book.
+The user does not have to remember the whole title of a book or full name of the author, they can just search using just part of the book title or author name to get desired results.
+The user can also filter the book list according to title, author and/or genre of the book, also for user comfort they toggle between day and night mode.